 Study of the social structure and interaction patterns of communities; emphasizes the history of community development, urbanization, and its effects on society.
-Offered odd years only.
+Offered on demand.

-SOCI 435 SOCIAL GERONTOLOGY(OR SOWK 435)
+SOCI 435 SOCIAL GERONTOLOGY (OR SOWK 435)

 Study of the social issues of aging and the social work practice response to these issues, with particular reference to community and family resource obligation.